 4. Discussion

-The aim of the present study was to extend our understanding of the underlying mechanisms of perfectionism in patients with EDs according to the metacognitive psychopathology tenet (Wells, 2011; Wells & Matthews, 1994, 1996).
+The aim of the present study was to extend our understanding of the underlying mechanisms of perfectionism in patients with EDs according to the metacognitive psychopathology tenets (Wells, 2011; Wells & Matthews, 1994, 1996).
 We examined whether metacognitive beliefs and repetitive negative thinking would be positively associated with perfectionism among patients with EDs.

-Correlational analyses showed that, among patients with EDs, a higher endorsement on metacognitive beliefs (i.e., positive beliefs about worry, negative beliefs about thoughts concerning uncontrollability and danger, beliefs about the need to control thoughts, cognitive self-consciousness) was positively associated with an increase in personal standards perfectionism and concern over mistakes perfectionism.
+Correlational analyses showed that, among patients with EDs, a higher endorsement of metacognitive beliefs (i.e., positive beliefs about worry, negative beliefs about thoughts concerning uncontrollability and danger, beliefs about the need to control thoughts, cognitive self-consciousness) was positively associated with an increase in personal standards perfectionism and concern over mistakes perfectionism.
 These results are consistent with previous studies conducted among university students (Fearn et al, 2022; Myers et al., 2009a, 2009b; Kannis-Dymand, Hughes, Mulgrew, Carter, & Love, 2020; Solem et al., 2010).
 To our knowledge, this is the first study to have assessed the correlation between metacognitions and perfectionism in patients with EDs.
 Moreover, correlation analyses suggested that higher endorsement of repetitive negative thinking (i.e., worry, rumination, anger rumination) was associated with higher levels of personal standards perfectionism and concern over mistakes perfectionism.
 These findings are congruent with those of previous studies, which were run with general population samples (Kawamura, Hunt, Frost, & DiBartolo, 2001; Santarello & Gardner, 2007; Stöber & Joormann, 200), undergraduate students (Besharat & Shahidi, 2010; Flett et al., 2002; Harris, Pepper, & Maack, 2008), and in patients with post-traumatic stress disorder (Egan, Hattaway, & Kane, 2014).
 To our knowledge, our study is the first to report on correlation between repetitive negative thinking and perfectionism in patients with EDs.

 Hierarchal regression models suggested that metacognitive beliefs and repetitive negative thinking made a unique contribution to perfectionism in EDs patients.
 More specifically, with regards to the association between metacognitive beliefs and perfectionism, hierarchal regression models suggested that higher endorsement on the positive beliefs about worry and need to control thoughts were significant predictors of perfectionisms.

 Positive beliefs about worry were significant predictors of both personal standards perfectionism and concern over mistakes perfectionism.
-Due to their dispositional propensity towards control and avoidance of failure (Bardone-Cone et al., 2007; Latner et al., 2007); Lawrence, 1979; Stackpole et al., 2023) individuals with EDs, may have developed dysfunctional metacognitive beliefs about the usefulness of worrying about being able (or not) to achieve high standards, about the risk of making mistake, and about the probability of being appreciated (or not) by others (Macedo et al., 2014; Palmieri et al., 2021b); worrying is then initiated in order to protect themselves against perceived threats to their self-image in situations where they did not perform to their exacting standards (Kannis-Dymand et al., 2020; Palmieri et al., 2021b).
-However, higher endorsement on positive beliefs about the usefulness of worry may counter-intuitively reinforce the tendency of ED patients to set higher standard (i.e., personal standards perfectionism) and to be concerned over mistakes (i.e., concern over mistakes perfectionism) (Bardone-Cone et al., 2007; Macedo et al., 2014; Kannis-Dymand et al., 2020).
+Due to their dispositional propensity towards control and avoidance of failure (Bardone-Cone et al., 2007; Latner et al., 2007); Lawrence, 1979; Stackpole et al., 2023), individuals with EDs may have developed dysfunctional metacognitive beliefs about the usefulness of worrying about being able (or not) to achieve high standards, about the risk of making mistake, and about the probability of being appreciated by others (Macedo et al., 2014; Palmieri et al., 2021b); worrying is then initiated in order to protect themselves against perceived threats to their self-image in situations where they did not perform to their exacting standards (Kannis-Dymand et al., 2020; Palmieri et al., 2021b).
+However, higher endorsement of positive beliefs about the usefulness of worry may counter-intuitively reinforce the tendency of ED patients to set higher standard (i.e., personal standards perfectionism) and to be concerned over mistakes (i.e., concern over mistakes perfectionism) (Bardone-Cone et al., 2007; Macedo et al., 2014; Kannis-Dymand et al., 2020).